Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 Go to __Windows > Analysis > Input Debugger__(Debugging.md), then double click on a Device to see its Controls.
 You can also click the __Remote Devices__ button to remotely see Devices from Unity Players deployed to any connected computers or devices.

 [//]: # (TODO: working on having device setups from players mirrored 1:1 into the running input system in the editor (including having their input available in the editor))

+# …normalize input even when my control is in its default position?
+If you have a normalization processor attached to an axis control, say gamepad left stick X axis, that makes the axis range go from 0 to 1, you can make the `InputAction.ReadValue` method return 0.5 for the default, non-actuated, position by turning on the Always Run Processors option for your action.
+This option will force even default control values to be processed by all processors attached to the most recently actuated binding on that action.
+This of course applies to all types of processors, not just normalization.